- Living Here

 Any person operating a mobile food unit must obtain a solicitor’s permit from the Cleburne Police Department and a health permit from the Environmental Health Department.
 A mobile vendor may only operate for three consecutive days in the same location.
 Mobile vendors may only set on commercial property with the property owner’s permission.
 All mobile units must be inspected prior to operation and issuance of the Health Permit.

 Inspections of food facilities include full service restaurants, fast food, grocery stores, convenience stores and temporary events.
 These inspections are done routinely and on a complaint basis to ensure compliance with the city food ordinance and state regulations.
 Seasonal and temporary inspections include Spring Fest, Antique Alley, carnivals / circus, and other temporary events.
 We also inspect mobile vendors such as hot trucks, ice cream trucks, and push carts.

 Certified Food Protection Manager

 Every food establishment must have at least one certified food protection manager at each location, who is responsible for supervising food preparation and service.
 Food protection management training certificates are obtained by successfully completing a Texas Department of State Health Services-accredited Food Protection Management Training Program.
 Contact the City Environmental Health Department for the next scheduled class.

 All new or remodeled food establishments are required to submit plans to be reviewed for compliance with health code regulations.
-As a part of this process, construction or structural design inspections are performed.
+(New & Remodel Construction Requirements) As a part of this process, construction or structural design inspections are performed.
 All facilities must follow through with this process and complete all preliminary inspections before a health permit to operate can be issued.
 In addition to the health permit, a certificate of occupancy is also required.
 The certificate of occupancy can be obtained through the Building Inspection Department, which is located at City Hall, 10 North Robinson.